-The Green Infrastructure analysis used in the Regional Assessments builds upon methodology developed by the Green Infrastructure Center for the continental United States (Firehock & Walker 2019).
-The Green Infrastructure methods accomplish several key goals needed to develop Resilience Hubs: (1) establish criteria by which usable, open, and natural landscapes are clearly identified; (2) form contiguous, connected cores of habitats based upon landscape characteristics; (3) eliminate unsuitable, undeveloped areas not detectable by land cover alone; and (4) prevent contiguous, open areas that are extremely large; and (5) allow consistent application of methods to any region using commonly-accessible datasets.
+The Green Infrastructure10 analysis used in the Regional Assessments builds upon methodology developed by the Green Infrastructure Center for the continental United States (Firehock & Walker 2019).
+The Green Infrastructure methods accomplish several key goals needed to develop Resilience Hubs: (1) establish criteria by which usable, open, and natural landscapes are clearly identified; (2) form contiguous, connected cores of habitats based upon landscape characteristics; (3) eliminate unsuitable, undeveloped areas not detectable by land cover alone; (4) prevent contiguous, open areas that are extremely large; and (5) allow consistent application of methods to any region using commonly-accessible datasets.
 By following the Green Infrastructure analysis, the resulting Green Habitat Cores have a geometry and size that approximates the scale of resilience-building efforts.

 Esri-in partnership with the National Geographic Society and the Green Infrastructure Center-has developed a suite of tools and data to assist communities in protecting natural open spaces, watersheds, wildlife habitats, parks, and other open landscapes of ecological, cultural, and scenic importance.
 The resulting national dataset depicts "intact habitat cores," or every natural area 40.5 hectares (100 acres) or greater, regardless of ownership or preservation status.
 The dataset is intended to guide local, regional, and urban planners in identifying important places to conserve prior to planning development projects.
-The dataset also helps to prioritize which landscapes to protect and connect-such as natural systems that mitigate flooding, provide recreation opportunity, and benefit air and water quality (Firehock & Walker 2019).
+The dataset also helps to prioritize which landscapes to protect and connect-such as natural systems that mitigate flooding, provide recreation opportunities, and benefit air and water quality (Firehock & Walker 2019).

-&lt;sup>10 Note that Green Infrastructure analysis-as it is referred to in the Regional Assessments-pertains to a specific methodology and is not intended to represent other local planning and management projects.
+10 Note that Green Infrastructure analysis-as it is referred to in the Regional Assessments-pertains to a specific methodology and is not intended to represent other local planning and management projects.

 Based on the methodology developed by the Green Infrastructure Center, a habitat core is defined as: "An area or patch of relatively intact habitat that is sufficiently large to support more than one individual of a species" (Firehock and Walker 2019).
 Habitat cores are non-developed areas that are at least 40.5 hectares (100 acres) in size, at least 200 meters wide, and that do not contain "fragmenting" elements (such as paved surfaces or agricultural areas that can interrupt the movement of species).
 These connected features form habitat cores of natural, open spaces based on several landscape characteristics that make the Green Infrastructure integral to the Regional Assessments.
+While the standard Esri-based methodology uses this size threshold to create habitat cores in the contiguous U.S., a smaller area threshold of approximately 4.04 hectares (10 acres) was used in Guam and American Samoa to better capture natural areas on these islands (see Dobson et al. 2021a-b for details).